Nickpanek/panek-video-program/MANUAL.md

    - You'll see a progress bar as the video is created
    - This can take a few seconds to several minutes depending on audio length

+**New in v2.0:** If a file with the same name already exists, the program will ask if you want to overwrite it.
+Choose "Yes" to replace it or "No" to cancel and choose a different name.

 7. **Done!**
    - A popup will show you where your video was saved
    - You can render another video or close the program